bustoutsolutions/siesta/README.md

 * Make the default thing usually be the right thing.
 * Make the right thing easy all of the time.
 * Make client code easy to read.
-Provide convenices.
+Provide conveniences.
 * Build from need.
 Don’t invent solutions in search of problems.
 * Eliminate boilerplate.